Why sierra leone?

 During the Ebola epidemic, our training programmes extended to educating communities about the disease.
 In this process, we trained more than 1,700 Ebola Educators, whose efforts were integral to the process of containing the spread of the disease, helping save thousands of lives.

-We build ‘first ever schools’ for some of the most remote parts of West Africa, where children often miss out on the opportunity to gain the most basic literacy and numeracy skills.
+Street Child works with rural communities in some of the most remote parts of Sierra Leone, where children often miss out on the opportunity to gain the most basic literacy and numeracy skills

+We emphasise community responsibility, working to promote the importance of education and help communities to sustain their own school.
 We give communities agricultural grants and technical support to develop collective rice farms and seed-lending schemes, where the interest gained following harvest is sold to meet education costs.
-These initiatives help to ensure that schools have the ability to fund teacher salaries and other expenses.
+These initiatives help schools to fund teacher salaries and other expenses.

 Child protection and street children

 We don't just help children to go to school.
 Our team of social workers provide psychosocial counselling and support to children facing challenging circumstances.
-We focus on the child's development, empowering them to thrive at school.
+We focus on the child's development and wellbeing, empowering them to thrive at school with the help of a trusted adult.

-We work with children who have been orphaned, many by the Ebola crisis, to reunite them with family members.
+We work with children who have been orphaned, many by the Ebola crisis, to find a caregiver within their extended family who can look after them.
 Once in a safe family environment, these children don't have to fend for themselves anymore and are ready to return to school.

 stories from our work